weaversa/cryptol-course/labs/SAW/SAW.md

 ```python
 sprite_p = self.alloc(alias_ty("struct.sprite_t"), points_to = struct(tempCharacter_p, frames, xPos, yPos))
 ```
 since we don't use `sprite` later in the code.
-If we wanted, we could assert other preconditions on `tempCharacter_p`, `frames`, `xPos`, and `yPos` using `precondition_f`.
+If we wanted, we could assert other preconditions on `tempCharacter_p`, `frames`, `xPos`, and `yPos``.
 We don't in this example, but it's still a feature to consider!

 In the postcondition, we assert `sprite_p` points to some concrete structure.
 The benefit of using explicit structs is that it allows us to represent pointer fields that may be present in a struct.